docker-mate/documentation/README.md

-# Website
+# Docker Mate documentation

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/) and deployed at [docker-mate.dev](https://docker-mate.dev/).

 ### Installation